-Most business schools will have their own forms for the recommendation letters as well as instructions and guidelines to the recommenders.
+Most business schools will have their own forms for the recommendation letters as well as instructions and guidelines for the recommenders.
 Make sure you read these carefully and provide them to your recommenders.

 Essays are one of the most interesting and challenging parts of the application package.
 Admissions committees pay a lot of attention to the essays.

 Each business school provides one or more essay topics – usually two or three.
 The topics vary between schools.
-As with recommendation letters, your essays should be school-specific.
+Much like the recommendation letters, your essays should be school-specific.
 You cannot have one and the same essay for different business schools.

-Your MBA application package should be accompanies by an application form.
+Your MBA application package should be accompanied by an application form.
 Each business school has its own application form.
 Most often it is submitted online.

-The application form contains important details about your profile, your academic and professional experience and other information related to MBA admission.
-The information which you provide in the application form should be coherent with the rest of the documents in your application package.
-It is recommended that all documents are submitted as a package so that you can double check before submission that all facts are correct.
+The application form contains important details about your profile, your academic and professional experience and other information related to the MBA admission.
+The information which you provide in the application form should be in line with the rest of the documents in your application package.
+It is recommended that all documents be submitted as a package so that you can double check before submission that all facts are correct.

 Most business schools will charge a non-refundable application fee in order to review your application package.
-The fees vary per business school, but the average is about 100 Euros.
+The fees vary per business school, but the average is about EUR 100.

-If you are invited to an interview this only means that your application is of interest to the admissions committee.
+If you are invited to an interview, this only means that your application is of interest to the admissions committee.
 In no way does it mean that you are admitted.
 The actual competition is still ahead of you.
-Your performance during an admissions interview has a lot of weight on the decision for admission, as well as if you apply for a scholarship.
+Your performance during the admissions interview greatly influences your admission and scholarship chances.
 Make sure you prepare well for the interview.
 Start early.
-Do not wait until the interview invitation, as it often comes at very short notice.
+Do not wait until the interview invitation because it often comes at very short notice.